iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 ---
 layout: post
-title: Handling Nested Resources in Ember Data
+title: Handling Nested Resources and Relationship Links in Ember Data
 date: 2016-02-21
-description: Many APIs use nested resources.
+description: Many APIs use nested resource paths.
 That is, URL paths that contain a hierarchy of resource types.
 How do you handle that in Ember Data?
 Let me show you.
-keywords: nested resources, ember data
+keywords: nested resources, ember data, relationship links, nested resource paths, nested resource URLs
 ---

+__Updated 10/24/2016__

-Many APIs use nested resources.
+Many APIs use nested resource paths.
 That is, URL paths that contain a hierarchy of resource types.
-For example, a nested resource might look something like: `/users/5/pets`, where there is a collection of `pet` resources under a `user` resource.
+For example, a nested resource path might look something like: `/users/5/pets`, where there is a collection of `pet` resources under a `user` resource.
 How do you handle that in Ember Data?

-Ember Data's `RESTAdapter` supports a property called `links` on individual resources, an object which contains URLs that point to related data.
-For example, let's say we have a `user` model with asynchronous `belongsTo` and `hasMany` relationships:
+Let's say we have a `user` model with asynchronous `belongsTo` and `hasMany` relationships:

 ```js
 // app/models/user.js